influxdata/docs-v2/content/influxdb/v2.0/reference/internals/file-system-layout.md

 The InfluxDB file system layout depends on the operating system, installation method, or containerization platform used to install InfluxDB.
-Anywhere InfluxDB is installed, it stores the following:
+Anywhere InfluxDB is installed, its files on disk consist of the following:

 - [Engine path](#engine-path)
 - [Bolt path](#bolt-path)